Emergency Guide

 Don't try to restart: Each time you start the engine, you circulate more contaminated fuel through your system, spreading the damage.

-Call for professional help: Wrong fuel situations require specialized equipment and expertise.
+Call for professional help: Wrong fuel situations require specialised equipment and expertise.
 Don't attempt DIY fixes that could make things worse.
+It's also worth checking whether you're covered, our guide on whether insurance covers wrong fuel walks through where you stand.

 Prevention: Avoiding Wrong Fuel Symptoms Altogether